dhardy/keyboard/README.md

     x ∉ vec
     (x ÷ 3) ∈ vec

 that type of thing.

-Colemak may have made English text a lot nicer to type, but code symbols could still be massively easier to type.
+Colemak was designed to make English text easier to write; the author didn't try to optimise the positions of symbols.
+In fact, other than moving the semicolon/colon key, all symbol keys were left untouched to make colemak easier to learn.
+With that in mind, it shouldn't be surprising to find that someone tries to optimise symbol keys (indeed if you read through the colemak forums, you will find several other such attempts).

+So what was my approach?
 Of course, the best keys on the keyboard are already taken — we use them for typing letters, not numbers, operators and other symbols.
-I took my inspiration from the [neo](http://www.neo-layout.org/) layout: use an extra shift key.
+I took my inspiration from the [neo](http://www.neo-layout.org/)
+layout: use an extra shift key.
 It turns out that XKB (the linux keyboard layout system) has good support for 4 levels of input per key (unshifted, with shift, with alt, with alt+shift).
 It even supports 8 levels per key (I think this is mainly used in Cyrillic languages).
 So all I had to do was activate a second shift key, and add some symbols to the other keys.
 Oh, and design a keyboard layout.

 The layout